 The atmosphere is so laid-back and friendly in Okinawa, it's really easy to meet the locals.
 We traveled only for a week around Okinawa islands, and made dozens of friends!
 Including a big group of Okinawan people who invited us for looots of saké and... karaoke party of course!
 You should see me singing Francis Cabrel a capella in the middle of the restaurant -no actually... you shouldn't.

 Okinawa is pretty serious about food.
 It's just another level.
 Well, there's a reason why it's called the land of longevity!
 It's fresh and organic and thus, absolutely delicious.
 I had one of the best meal of my life there -who knew beetroot cheesecake would be so good?
-If you visit Geruma Island, don't miss the restaurant in the orange container.
+If you visit Geruma Island, don't miss the restaurant in the orange container (read more about it in this post!).
 I could go back in Okinawa just to have lunch there one more time!

 Did you know Okinawa is well-known as an awesome kitesurf spot?
 There are many beaches that offer the perfect conditions around the islands.
 That's another way to meet the locals and get some exclusive informations (hello secret spots!).
 And, as you can see on the pic, you'll just feel privileged having the beach for yourself...